Part IV

 You did not speak without truth.

-Imbalance follows, not as punishment, but as a signal.
+Imbalance follows, not as punishment, but as biological signal.

-In Brehon terms, clay represents honour, the person standing on solid ground, accountable for what they touch.
+In Brehon philosophy, clay aligns with honour, standing on solid ground, accountable for what one touches.

-When I work with Australian clays, I feel this immediately.
+When I work with Australian cosmetic clays, I feel their patience.

 Clay does not rush.

-It pulls gently what no longer belongs at the surface.
+It gently draws what no longer belongs on the skin’s surface.

 In Ireland, sacred wells held oaths.

-Here, creeks, rivers, and seas hold stories far older than memory.
+Here, creeks and oceans carry stories older than memory.

 Pause before cleansing.